AJ2O/aws-whitepapers-summary/Networking/mpls.md

 To learn more about the BGP Best Path Selection Algorithm in general, [read this Cisco guide on the topic](https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/13753-25.html#anc2).

 # Colocation with AWS Direct Connect
 Colocation with Direct Connect means placing the CGW in the same physical facility as the Direct Connect location to enable a local cross connect between the CGW and AWS devices.
+The customer would need to order two circuits:
+- One from between their MPLS provider and the Direct Connect colocation facility, and connect it to the customer's router
+- One from from between the CE/CGW to AWS

-Eastablishing network connectivity in this manner provides many benefits, such as:
+Establishing network connectivity in this manner provides many benefits, such as:
 - Satisfy compliance for traffic/data segregation and isolation
-- Flexible traffic engineering granularity
+- Traffic engineering granularity
 - Simplified integration of IT platforms in mergers or acquisitions

 ## Architecture Scenarios